School Board Policy 806 -

 4. Prohibit media from interviewing or questioning students or staff.

-5. Provide follow-up services to student and staff who receive counseling.
+5. Provide follow-up services to students and staff who receive counseling.

 6. Resume normal school routines as soon as possible.